Complete Your Smile with Modern Dentures

 There are different types of dentures that may be right for your oral health needs:

 - Complete dentures: For some patients, traditional dentures are the best option, whether because of your lifestyle, budget, or preference.
 These dentures can be removed for cleansing, but they are designed to fit snugly and comfortably along gum tissue.
 The element to keep in mind is that typical dentures do come with a larger piece that is fitted to your palette.
 What will initially feel like a foreign element and may create soreness and increased saliva flow will eventually become comfortable as your tissues and jaw muscles adjust to the denture.

 - Partial dentures: Removable partial dentures can be used to fill gaps in your smile if you are missing at least two teeth on both sides of the arch of your teeth.
-Partial dentures can be designed with clasps so that they can be removed for brushing and cleaning every day.
+Partials can be designed with clasps so that they can be removed for brushing and cleaning every day.
 The goal, of course, is to prevent your remaining teeth from moving into the spaces the missing teeth created.
 A partial denture minimizes the need for further restorative dentistry.